NanoComp/meep/doc/docs/FAQ.md

 ### Why doesn't turning off subpixel averaging work?

 By default, when Meep assigns a dielectric constant ε or μ to each pixel, it uses a carefully designed average of the ε values within that pixel.
 This subpixel averaging generally improves the accuracy of the simulation—perhaps counter-intuitively, for geometries with discontinous ε it is *more* accurate (i.e. closer to the exact Maxwell result for the *discontinuous* case) to do the simulation with the subpixel-averaged (*smoothed*) ε, as long as the averaging is done properly.
-For details, see the [Meep reference](License_and_Copyright.md#referencing).
+For details, see the [reference publication](License_and_Copyright.md#referencing).

 Still, there are times when, for whatever reason, you might not want this feature.
 For example, if your accuracy is limited by other issues, or if you want to skip the wait at the beginning of the simulation for it do to the averaging.
 In this case, you can disable the subpixel averaging by doing `(set! eps-averaging? false)` in your control file.
 See the [User Interface](Scheme_User_Interface.md).